Tervis-Tumbler/PrintApplySensorHijack/README.md

-# PrintApplySensorHijack
+# PrintApplySensorInterceptor
-Hijacks the signal from the PrintApply box sensor and delays it according to applicator position.
+Intercepts the signal from the PrintApply box sensor and delays it according to applicator velocity.

-The current sketch in use is VelocityRSD.ino.

-PrintApplySensorHijack.ino requires HC-SR04 library https://github.com/JRodrigoTech/Ultrasonic-HC-SR04

 ## Parts list:
 1 x 100uF, 50v electrolytic capacitor